alf-p-steinbach/Windows-GUI-stuff-in-C-tutorial-/docs/part-05.md

 | `FrameRgn`           | Draws a border around the specified region by using the specified brush.                   |
 | `PaintRgn`           | Paints the specified region by using the brush currently selected into the device context. |

-And of course there’s a number of text drawing functions:
+And of course there are text drawing functions:

 | *Function:*     | *Microsoft’s description:*                                                   |
 |:--------------- |:---------------------------------------------------------------------------- |